FairwindsOps/charts/incubator/letsencrypt-setup/README.md

 Installs the necessary additional items that the cert-manager chart lacks.

+## Upgrading to 2.0.0 Chart Version

+There are breaking changes with 2.0.0 chart version in that it absolutely requires a version of cert-manager v0.11.0 or higher to be running in the cluster.

+Please follow upgrade instructions [located here](https://docs.cert-manager.io/en/release-0.11/tasks/upgrading/upgrading-0.10-0.11.html)

 ## Configuration

 The following table lists the configurable parameters of the chart and their default values.